Associate Professor Craig Campbell

 Craig has been a significant office bearer within the Australian and New Zealand History of Education Society, and the International Standing Conference of the History of Education.

-During his academic career Craig has led teams teaching educational history, sociology of education and social science research methods.
+During his academic career Craig led teams teaching educational history, sociology of education and social science research methods.
 In 2009 he retired from paid academic work and accepted an invitation to become Honorary Associate Professor.

 Professional and community roles

 Member of editorial board, Nordic Journal of Educational History.

 Member of the Scientific Committee, the journal: Espacio, Tiempo y Educación.

 Guest editor, Paedagogica Historica double issue planned for 2016.
 This issue publishes the best papers of the International Standing Conference of the History of Education (ISCHE) on culture and education.
 Co-guest editors are Associate Professor Filiz Meseci and Professor Ali Arslan, both from Istanbul University.

 - Biography of Jean Blackburn (1919-2002), former commissioner of the Australian Schools Commission, author of the Blackburn Report (Victoria) and Chancellor of the University of Canberra.
 Joint project with Associate Professor Deb Hayes.

 - Continuing the writing of entries for the new Dictionary of Educational History in Australia and New Zealand.
 This is an on-line publication to be found at http://dehanz.net.au